Sydney-Informatics-Hub/Germline-StructuralV-nf/README.md

 nextflow run main.nf --help
 ```

+**Customising the workflow**

+By default the workflow will merge events together that are supported by >1 SV caller (Tiddit, Smoove, Manta), are a maximum distance of 1kb apart, and at least 40bp long.
+By default, callers have to agree on the type and strand to merge events.
+All of these can be overridden using the following flags:

+* `--survivorMaxDist`: Maximum distance between events to merge.
+Default: 1000.
+* `--survivorConsensus` Number of callers required to report a call.
+Default: 1.
+Change to 2 or 3 to require more stringent reports for 2 or 3 caller support, respectively.
+* `--survivorType`: SV type consensus.
+Default: callers must agree (1).
+Change to 0 to remove requirement.
+* `--survivorStrand`: SV strand consensus.
+Default: callers must agree (1).
+Change to 0 to remove requirement.
+* `--survivorSize`: Minimum SV size (bp) to report.
+Default: 30.

+If you need to specify any additional flags supported by [Manta](https://github.com/Illumina/manta/blob/master/docs/userGuide/README.md), use the `--extraMantaFlags` flag and add one or more flag inside single quotes.
+If using multiple flags, they should be separated by a space.

+If you need to specify any additional flags supported by [Smoove](https://github.com/brentp/smoove), use the `--extraSmooveFlags` flag and add one or more flag inside single quotes.
+If using multiple flags, they should be separated by a space.

+If you need to specify any additional flags supported by [Tiddit sv](https://github.com/SciLifeLab/TIDDIT#the-sv-module) or the [Tiddit cov](https://github.com/SciLifeLab/TIDDIT#the-cov-module), use the `--extraTidditSvFlags` or `--extraTidditCovFlags` flag respectively and add one or more flag inside single quotes.
+If using multiple flags, they should be separated by a space.

 **AnnotSV annotations for human samples**

 To run the pipeline with the optional AnnotSV annotations, use the following command to direct Nextflow to your previously prepared AnnotSV resource directory:

 ```
 nextflow run main.nf --input sample.tsv --ref /path/to/ref --annotsvDir /path/to/annotsv
 ```

 You can override the default annotation mode (both) and instead apply split or full annotations.
 See [AnnotSV documentation](https://github.com/lgmgeo/AnnotSV/blob/master/README.AnnotSV_3.3.4.pdf) for details.
 To override this default use the --annotsvDir flag in your run command:

 ```
 nextflow run main.nf --input sample.tsv --ref /path/to/ref --annotsvDir /path/to/annotsv --annotsvMode {both|split|full}
 ```

 If you need to specify any additional flags supported by AnnotSV, use the `--extraAnnotsvFlags` flag and add one or more flag inside single quotes.
 If using multiple flags, they should be separated by a space:

 ```
 nextflow run main.nf --input sample.tsv --ref /path/to/ref --annotsvDir /path/to/annotsv --annotsvMode full --extraAnnotsvFlags '-SVminSize 100 -vcf 1'
 ```